 The Asia Pacific is the world’s largest region, accounting for about 56 percent of the world’s population.
 The region is also responsible for modern slavery on a shocking scale.

-Walk Free estimates 24.9 million men, women and children are living in modern slavery in the Asia Pacific, or 62 per cent of the global estimate of 40.3 million.
-The region has the highest number of victims across all forms of modern slavery, accounting for 68 percent of those forced to work by state authorities and 64 percent of those in forced labour exploitation.
+Walk Free estimates 29.3 million men, women and children are living in modern slavery in the Asia Pacific, or 59 per cent of the global estimate of 50 million.
+The region hosts the largest number of people in modern slavery, with an estimated 15 million people in forced labour.
+This includes debt bondage among migrants exploited within the region, hereditary forms of bonded labour in South Asia, and state-imposed forced labour in China, North Korea, and other countries.

 No one individual, business or country can bring an end to this pervasive, transnational crime – collaboration is crucial.
 A coordinated regional approach must be taken if we want to eradicate modern slavery from within our borders and our global economy.